frontenddogma/web-development-glossary/manuscript/h.md

 Hard reset
 : An early 2000s reset “style sheet” that resets the margins and paddings of all elements (`* { margin: 0; padding: 0; }`).

+Hash
+: → Number sign

+Hash function
+: Any function that can be used to map data of arbitrary size to fixed-size values.
+The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
+The values are used to index a fixed-size table called a hash table.
+Use of a hash function to index a hash table is called hashing or scatter storage addressing.
+Hash functions and their associated hash tables are used in data storage and retrieval applications to access data in a small and nearly constant time per retrieval, and storage space only fractionally greater than the total space required for the data or records themselves.
+Hashing is a computationally and storage space efficient form of data access which avoids the non-linear access time of ordered and unordered lists and structured trees, and the often exponential storage requirements of direct access of state spaces of large or variable-length keys.&nbsp;[†](#w-hash-function)

+Hash table
+: A data structure that implements an associative array abstract data type, a structure that can map keys to values.
+A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
+In many situations, hash tables turn out to be on average more efficient than search trees or any other table lookup structure.
+For this reason, they are widely used in many kinds of computer software, particularly for associative arrays, database indexing, caches, and sets.&nbsp;[†](#w-hash-table)

 Hashbang
 : → Shebang